Mineral's First Song In 20 Years, 'Aurora,' Feels Like A New Dawn

 He's indulging me, another fan who missed Mineral by a year.
 But when the Austin band got back together in 2014 for a series of shows in the U.S., Europe, Japan and Australia, it was not only an opportunity for those who didn't get to see Mineral the first time around, but also the first time anyone got to experience the more elegiac songs from EndSerenading live.

 Well, now there's another surprise.
-To celebrate the band's upcoming 25th anniversary in 2019, Mineral is going on tour once again and releasing One Day We Were Young, a 56 page-book featuring rare photographs, handwritten lyrics and interviews with other luminaries of the music scene.
+To celebrate the band's upcoming 25th anniversary in 2019, Mineral is going on tour once again and releasing One Day We Are Young, a 56 page-book featuring rare photographs, handwritten lyrics and interviews with other luminaries of the music scene.
 Oh, and not to mention a 10-inch record with the first Mineral songs in 20 years: "Aurora" (premiering here) and "Your Body Is the World."

 "Aurora" meanders and waltzes through familiar fields, building on arpeggios with spindly riffs and sudden explosions of distortion.
 That frenzied warmth is Mineral's signature sound, so much so that it's easy to get lost in its eight-minute run time, the longest in the band's discography.